Custom Aluminum Extrusion Services

 Standard aluminum extrusion profiles such as channels and bars are usually the right choice for large-volume procurement when the geometry is already widely available.
 For teams ordering high quantities of standard sections, mass-produced profiles from established mills can often be the most efficient route.

-When the part requires a nonstandard cross-section, Zigitech becomes a stronger fit.
+When the part requires a nonstandard cross-section, ZigiTech becomes a stronger fit.
 We support low-volume extrusion orders for prototyping and small-batch production, helping engineering teams test custom profile ideas without committing too early to a high-volume program.

 We can also pair custom extrusion with secondary operations such as CNC machining, drilling, threading, and finishing so the profile moves closer to a functional end-use part.
 This approach is often faster and more cost-effective when most of the geometry shares the same continuous cross-section.